pquentin/blog/content/2017-11-01_asynchronous_io_js_vs_python.md

         return await processDataInWorker(v)

 Quite different!
-The Python code here reads like normal, synchronous code (with an added `async` and a few `await`s).
+The Python code here reads like normal, synchronous code (with an added `async` and a few `await` keywords).
 It's also handling exceptions using using a mechanism that is standard in many languages.
-But I'm here to convince you that those two snippets are actually equivalent.
-The main reason why they are is that Python's asyncio and JavaScript made the same choices.
+My goal is to convince you that those two snippets are actually equivalent.
+The main reason why they are is that Python's asyncio and JavaScript made the same choices regarding *concurrency*.

 ## The goal: not waiting for I/O